-The University of Alberta aims to provide enriched and transformative student experiences, resulting in graduates who are engaged citizens prepared to contribute to the social and economic well-being of the province, the nation, and the world.
+The U of A aims to provide enriched and transformative student experiences, resulting in graduates who are engaged citizens prepared to contribute to the social and economic well-being of the province, the nation, and the world.

-The University of Alberta recruits and graduates undergraduate and graduate students from a diverse demographic:

-- high school and post-secondary graduates from Alberta, Canada, and abroad; - transfer students from Alberta's Comprehensive Academic and Research Institution (CARI) sector as well as institutions in other Campus Alberta sectors; - Francophone and Francophile students seeking a post-secondary degree or diploma in a Frenchlanguage or bilingual learning environment; - mature students seeking a university education for the first time and those returning for advanced study; - First Nations, Métis and Inuit students from urban, rural, and Aboriginal communities; - students seeking a rural-based education and/or employment following graduation; - students who are immigrants or from immigrant families; - students from socio-economic groups for whom university access is a financial challenge; and - students who are the first in their family to attend university.
+- The U of A recruits and graduates undergraduate and graduate students from a diverse demographic: high school and post-secondary graduates from Alberta, Canada, and abroad - transfer students from Alberta's Comprehensive Academic and Research Institution (CARI) sector as well as institutions in other Campus Alberta sectors - francophone and francophile students seeking a postsecondary degree or diploma in a French-language or bilingual learning environment - mature students seeking a university education for the first time and those returning for advanced study - First Nations, Métis and Inuit students from urban, rural, and Aboriginal communities - students seeking a rural-based education or employment following graduation - students who are immigrants or from immigrant families - students from socio-economic groups for whom university access is a financial challenge - students who are the first in their family to attend university

 Among this diverse array of undergraduate and graduate students are some of Canada's most accomplished and promising minds.
-University of Alberta students have consistently won Canada's most prestigious scholarships, including 67 Rhodes Scholarships since 1913 (the third most among Canadian universities), 47 Vanier Scholarships since 2009, and 8 Trudeau Scholarships since 2004, while student athletes have won 61 national championships the inception of the Canadian Interuniversity Sport.
+U of A students have consistently won Canada's most prestigious scholarships, including 68 Rhodes Scholarships since 1913 (the third most among Canadian universities), 47 Vanier Scholarships since 2009, and eight Trudeau Scholarships since 2004, while student athletes have won 61 national championships since the inception of Canadian Interuniversity Sport.

-The University of Alberta also recruits and trains highly-qualified post-doctoral fellows from around the world.
-They are attracted to the province and the University of Alberta by its outstanding research achievements, and opportunities to actively participate in knowledge creation and translation as a way of contributing to the well-being of the global community.
+The U of A also recruits and trains highly qualified postdoctoral fellows from around the world.
+They are attracted to the province and the U of A by its outstanding research achievements, and opportunities to actively participate in knowledge creation and translation as a way of contributing to the well-being of the global community.
 They also choose the U of A because of the professoriate and the mentorship available here.

-University of Alberta professors are as diverse as the student population they teach.
-More than half of U of A faculty members have been recruited over the past ten years from top universities in Canada, North America, and around the world.
-Whether new or established in their academic careers, these professors fit a 21st century globally-connected, entrepreneurial and technologically-savvy profile.
-In choosing the U of A, they have joined an internationally-recognized professoriate whose exceptional teaching and research strengths are routinely affirmed and celebrated through national and international awards and honours.
-In 2012, four of ten annual 3M National Teaching Fellowships for excellence in undergraduate teaching were awarded to U of A professors.
-This brings U of A's total number of 3M laureates to 38 since the founding of the award, the highest number in Canada and well ahead of second-ranked University of Western Ontario with 22.
+U of A professors are as diverse as the student population they teach.
+More than half of U of A faculty members have been recruited over the past 10 years from top universities in Canada, North America, and around the world.
+Whether new or established in their academic careers, these professors fit a 21st-century, globally connected, entrepreneurial, and technologically savvy profile.
+In choosing the U of A, they have joined an internationally recognized professoriate whose exceptional teaching and research strengths are routinely affirmed and celebrated through national and international awards and honours.
+In 2012, four of 10 annual 3M National Teaching Fellowships for excellence in undergraduate teaching were awarded to U of A professors.
+This brings the U of A's total number of 3M laureates to 38 since the founding of the award, the highest number in Canada and well ahead of secondranked University of Western Ontario with 22.
 The continuing recognition of U of A faculty with this award reflects the commitment of the professoriate to providing an exceptional undergraduate learning experience within a research-intensive environment.
 The University of Alberta uses a number of measures to assess the quality and effectiveness of its access, enrolment, and programming initiatives.
 These measures and the university's strategies for improvement are provided at the end of this chapter, along with examples of specific outcomes achieved within faculties and professional schools since the 2012 CIP.
 The following sections present institutional-level considerations and notable achievements.